Sudarsh1010/optexity/README.md

 # Optexity

 **Build custom browser agents** with AI-powered automation.
 Record browser interactions, extract data, and run complex workflows via a simple API.
+You can extract data from websites, fill out forms, do QA testing, and more.

 ## Features